CogitatorTech/gaggle/README.md

 Accessing these datasets typically involves multiple steps including manually downloading a dataset (as a ZIP file), extracting it, loading the files in the dataset into your data science environment, and managing storage and dataset updates, etc.
-This workflow can be simplified and optimized by bringing the datasets directly into DuckDB.
+This workflow can be a at time.
+Gaggle tries to help simplify this process by integrating Kaggle dataset access directly into DuckDB.

 ### Features

-- Has a simple API (just a few SQL functions)
+- Has a simple API (just a handful of SQL functions)
 - Allows you search, download, update, and delete Kaggle datasets directly from DuckDB
 - Supports datasets made of CSV, JSON, and Parquet files
 - Configurable and has built-in caching support